dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/semantic-layer/tableau.md

 - Filtering on a Date Part time dimension for a Cumulative metric type
 - Changing your date dimension to use "Week Number"
 - Performing joins between tables that the dbt Semantic Layer creates.
 It handles joins for you, so there's no need to join components in the dbt Semantic Layer.
 Note, that you _can_ join tables from the dbt Semantic Layer to ones outside your data platform.
-- The Tableau SDK doesn't currently display descriptive labels defined in your `metrics` configuration, meaning custom labels won't be visible when those metrics are imported/queried into Tableau.
+- The Tableau integration doesn't currently display descriptive labels defined in your `metrics` configuration, meaning custom labels won't be visible when those metrics are imported/queried into Tableau.

 ## FAQs
 <FAQ path="Troubleshooting/sl-alpn-error" />